SethiPawandeep/summer-project/README.md

 **Progress as of 25/06:** Node module `bcrypt` used to encrypt password on the server.

 **Progress as of 30/06:** HTML5 Geolocation implemented.
 Latitude and Longitude submitted through register form.

+**Progress as of 03/07:** HTTPS server used.
+Self-signed SSL certificate created.